-2017 Golden Globes Best Moments
+2017 Golden Globes Five Best Moments

-The Golden Globes are known for their party atmosphere, offering up a raucous blend of humor and off the wall moments, and the 2017 Golden Globes were no different.
+The Golden Globes are known for their party atmosphere, offering up a raucous blend of humor and off-the-wall moments, and the 2017 Golden Globes were no different.
 While La La Land swept the awards, other moments defined the Golden Globes as they truly are.

 The three-hour awards show brought some tears (goodbye, Carrie Fisher and Debbie Reynolds), some somber moments of reflection (Meryl Streep laying it down), and moments of pure hilarity.
 Here are the five best moments of the awards.